Codecademy/docs/content/sql/concepts/window-functions/terms/lag/lag.md

 ## Examples

-The examples below use the table Sales, which contains orders of different products that are sold on a particular date and their price that they are sold to.
+The examples below use the Sales table, which contains orders for different products sold on specific dates, along with their prices.

 Sales Table